There is currently no method of curing psoriasis permanently, but treatment can bring about the complete or nearly complete remission of skin lesions.

 Researchers are continually seeking to improve the quality and quantity of treatments that they can use to treat psoriasis and improve the quality of life for people with the condition.

-According to the National Psoriasis Foundation, researchers are examining several new options for psoriasis, including the following.
+According to the National Psoriasis Foundation, researchers are examining several new treatment options for psoriasis, including the following.

 New topical treatments

 Biologics are a type of therapy made of living cells from animals and other organisms.
 Doctors consider them a type of systemic treatment because they treat not only the skin but also widespread inflammation in the body.